This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Support your wrist and hand with the sling.
 Cover the knuckles on your hand with your sling.
 Your wrist should be positioned higher than your elbow.
 Your wrist may start to hurt or go numb if your sling is too short.

 Ice helps decrease swelling and pain.
 Ice may also help prevent tissue damage.
 Use an ice pack, or put crushed ice in a plastic bag.
-Cover it with a towel and place it on your shoulder for 15 to 20 minutes every hour or as directed.
+Cover it with a towel before you place it on your shoulder.
+Apply ice for 15 to 20 minutes every hour or as directed.

 Begin gentle exercises as directed.
 After healing begins, you may start light exercises so your shoulder does not get stiff.
-Physical therapy also may be ordered for you.
+Go to physical therapy if directed.
 A physical therapist teaches you exercises to help improve movement and strength, and to decrease pain.
 Do not lift heavy objects or do any exercise that causes severe pain.

 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.